Brown Advisory Global Leaders Sustainable Fund

 Water / sanitation policy or theme

-Find funds that have policies or themes that set out their position on investment in the water sector and/or sanitation.
+Have policies or themes that set out the position on investment in the water sector and/or sanitation.
 Strategies vary.
-See fund information for further detail.
 Gilts & Sovereigns

 Gilts / government bonds - exclude some